kenatiod/MUT/Understanding Machine Understanding.md

 Alice: I think we've made great strides in designing the MUTT to probe the cognitive capabilities of AI systems across multiple dimensions - language, reasoning, social intelligence, metacognition.
 But we need to put equal emphasis on evaluating AI safety and robustness.

 Bob: Oh yes.
 As these systems become more advanced and deployed in high-stakes domains, we have to be confident they will behave reliably and fail gracefully when pushed to their limits.
-The MUTT should rigorously test things like an AI's ability to handle edge cases (rare or extreme scenarios that test the limits of a system), recognize when it's uncertain, and avoid unintended negative consequences.
+The MUTT should rigorously test things like an AI's ability to handle rare or extreme scenarios that test the limits of a system (edge cases), recognize when it's uncertain, and avoid unintended negative consequences.

 Claude: That's true.
 Ensuring the safety and trustworthiness of AI systems like myself is of paramount importance.
 We have a responsibility to identify and mitigate potential risks before they can cause harm.